timeplus-io/docs/docs/viz.md

   * Color: by default `None` is selected.
 You can choose a categorical column and draw a line for each unique value of the column value in different colors.

 * Format settings:
-  * X-axis title and the data range(last 1 minute, last 1 hour, all time, etc.)
+  * X-axis title and the data range(last 1 minute, last 1 hour, all time, etc.).
+By default, 'Last 1 minute' is selected.
+If you are running a historical query, please change it to 'All time'.
-  * Y-axis title, min/max value, number of decimal, or prefix/suffix
+  * Y-axis title, min/max value, line color, style
+  * Show/hide the data label for the last value of the line chart, number of decimal and whether to show prefix/surfix as unit.
   * Show/hide grid lines
   * Show/hide legend
-  * Show/hide data label
+  * Show/hide data points

 ### Area chart